codahale/lockstitch/design.md

 assumptions:

 1. AEGIS-128L is IND-CPA-secure when used with a unique nonce.
-2. SHA-256 is indistinguishable from a random oracle when hashing the transcript.
+2. HKDF-SHA-256-Extract is indistinguishable from a random oracle.
-3. SHA-256 is PRF-secure when hashing a counter.
+3. HKDF-SHA-256-Expand is PRF-secure.

 #### Expanded Transcript

-To make it clear what Lockstitch is doing behind the scenes, the Lockstich API can be converted into a series of SHA-256 and AEGIS-128L operations.
+To make it clear what Lockstitch is doing behind the scenes, the Lockstich API can be converted into a sequence of primitive operations.
 For example, consider the following concrete use of the `aead_seal` function:

 ```text
 key ← 0x06c47a03da9a2e6cdebdcafdfd62b57d